cppitems/cppitems/items/022/item.md

 - another group of properties is concerned with how a target can be used (after it is build/installed): **usage-requirements**

 > Examples for different categories of **build-requirements**?
+> - source files, link/inlcude dirs, compiler options, preprocessor defines

 > Target properties can be *transitive*.
 What does that mean?
+> - if targets depend on each other this propagates the requirements

 Alternative to the *target-centric* the "classic" CMake way is to use (many)variables which are not immediately coupled to a specific target.